 PayPal has a reputation for being a safe and easy way to send and receive money.
 But no payment system is completely immune to fraud.
-Read on to learn more about PayPal scam, how to avoid them, and how to protect all of your online accounts from scammers.
+Read on to learn more about PayPal scams, how to avoid them, and how to protect all of your online accounts from scammers.

-What is a PayPal scam?
+What is a PayPal Scam?

 PayPal scammers will use fake emails or websites to trick people into giving them their personal information.
 They’ll often use strategies like social engineering to get users to follow unnatural PayPal links and input their credit card details.
 Alternatively they’ll ask users to send them money.

 PayPal’s two-factor authentication and end-to-end encryption make it an extremely secure online payment system.
 Moreover, it has over 400 million active users in 200 countries and territories worldwide.

 When using the PayPal service, emails are used only for promotional purposes and receipt notifications.
 All other email correspondence is issued via their website or mobile app.
 Any PayPal fraud email will always address you by name instead of an impersonal address like

 PayPal’s primary email address is [email protected], typically used to send account statements and change notifications.
 PayPal sends the receipt to the email address [email protected].
 A paypal.me email address is also a legitimate domain, allowing you to share your PayPal account and send money faster and easier.

 I Got Scammed on Paypal!
 Most Dangerous Examples of paypal fraud

 PayPal scammers have many ways to trick unsuspecting users of online payment platforms.
 They usually use social engineering tactics to trick you into believing the order or payment is legitimate.
 Here are the most common PayPal scams to watch out for.

 1. PayPal phishing scams